 - Implementing the cyber risk management cycle as a business process through a consistent distribution of duties and responsibilities concerning critical cyber activities

-- Transforming from a cyber-secure into a cyber-resilient organization
+- Transforming from a cyber-secure to a cyber-resilient organization

-- Understand what crises are and what impact they can have on organizations
+- Gain insight into what cyber security crises are and what impact they can have on organizations

 - Recognize the common pitfalls in organizational crisis management